ilya-kavalenka/RECSEN/README.md

 ## RECSEN Language

 The RECSEN language is designed to serve as a protocol definition.
 The protocol workflow essentially consists of data flow (what) and control flow (when).
 It is useful to introduce the language through an evolution of a sample communication protocol from its basic form to a real-life version.
-The sample protocol is used by market data subscribers to receive market data updates from a market data publisher.
+The sample protocol is used by market data subscribers to receive updates from a market data publisher.

 ### Sample Protocol 1